A survey of Monte Carlo methods for noisy and costly densities with application to reinforcement learning and ABC

-In a general case, we can state that $m(\vtheta)$ always contains statistical information related to $p(\vtheta)$.
-The subsequent use of $m(\vtheta)$ depends on the specific application.
-In some settings, it is also possible to control the noise level, by adding/removing data to the mini-batches (e.g., in he context of Big Data) or interacting with an environment over longer/shorter periods of time (e.g., in reinforcement learning).
-See the Section \ref{sec_appEsc} and, in particular, Section \ref{RLsect} for more details.
+It is also possible to control the noise level {by varying the parameter $M$.
+In the different applications, this means increasing (a) the accuracy of auxiliary estimators including samples,} (b) adding/removing data to the mini-batches (e.g., in the context of Big Data) or (c) interacting with an environment over longer/shorter periods of time (e.g., in reinforcement learning).
+See also the illustrative example in Appendix \ref{illustrative_ex_1D} and the related Figure \ref{fig:toy1D}.

-Different noise models have different behaviours of the variance function $s^2(\vtheta)$.
-For instance, an additive Gaussian noise with standard deviation $\sigma_\epsilon(\vtheta)$ is usually assumed in the noisy optimization literature \cite{arnold2012noisy,jin2005evolutionary}.
-The location dependence of $\sigma_\epsilon(\vtheta)$ give rise to different behaviors.
-Some authors consider $\sigma_\epsilon(\vtheta)\propto p(\vtheta)$, i.e., noise strength proportional to function values, which is interesting in practice \cite{arnold2012noisy,jin2005evolutionary,nissen1998optimization} (see also Figure \ref{fig:toy1D}).
-An illustrative one-dimensional example is provided below, showing a bimodal $p(\vtheta)$ perturbed with two different noises, and the corresponding $m(\vtheta)$.